Create a new Evaluator

 Evaluator

-.
-The argument must be specified by position or typed out in whole; no partial matching is allowed for this argument.- .rmd_options
+, helpful for later identification.
+The argument must be specified by position or typed out in whole; no partial matching is allowed for this argument.- .doc_options

 (Optional) List of options to control the aesthetics of the displayed